Antelope Canyon, best Las Vegas to Antelope Canyon tours

 Can you visit Antelope Canyon without a tour?

 Although many people call it Antelope Canyon National Park, Antelope Canyon is not actually managed by the U.S. National Park Service.
-As we’ve mentioned above, Antelope Canyon is located on Navajo Nation land, so you must book one of the Antelope Canyon Navajo tours in order to visit.
+Rather, it’s located on Navajo Nation land, so you must book an Antelope Canyon Navajo tour to visit.

 DOWNLOAD THE GUIDE TO PHOTOGRAPHING ANTELOPE CANYON